ucsdkeebs/raffle-spinner/README.md

 Right now, it is coded in vanilla JS, but we will convert it to React soon.

 ***Current Progress***: Basic Functionalities are done, works for sample numbers

 ***TODO***: Make it look prettier LOL

+Link to the raffle spinner can be found [here](https://ucsdkeebs.github.io/test-raffle-spinner/public/spin.html)